codinghare5/astro-static-site/src/pages/posts/understanding-how-people-tick.md

 tag: movie
 date: New, 2021-11-08
 image: /social.jpg
-author: Jen Blacow
+author: [Jen Blacow]
-authorImage: /jen.jpg
+authorImage: [jen]
 description: Learning how to deal with people successfully, requires an understanding of human beings, human variation and how people tick.
 ---
 **How to do better in business by understanding (autistic) traits**